-The SMB market is actually a simplistic catch-all phrase for a large, heterogeneous group of markets.
-But it is a useful abstraction as a starting point for understanding how to penetrate and thrive in B2B marketing/sales to smaller companies.
-I hope this short introduction is useful–feel free to pitch in and post a comment adding your two cents to this important topic.
+The SMB market is actually a simplistic catch-all phrase for a large, heterogeneous group of market segments.
+But it is a valuable abstraction as a starting point for understanding how to penetrate and thrive when targeting smaller companies.
+I hope this short introduction is useful and practical.
+Feel free to pitch in and post a comment adding your two cents to this important topic.

 Follow Phil Morettini and Morettini on Management via Twitter, Facebook, LinkedIn, RSS, or Subscribe to the Morettini on Management Newsletter hosted by LinkedIn.
 Contact Phil directly at firstname.lastname@example.org